1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsLettie Pate Evans Foundation Grants is sponsored by Lettie Pate Evans Foundation.
-Invests primarily in education and arts and culture, focusing on organizations in Georgia, especially metro Atlanta.
+Supports organizations in Georgia (primarily metro Atlanta) and limited Virginia, with a focus on health, education, economic opportunity, and community vitality.

 Get alerted about grants like this